Skip to content

 • When neither managed-header flag is supplied, easy-instance launch inherits policy from the selected profile when one is present; otherwise it falls back to the default enabled behavior.

-• project easy instance launch also accepts repeatable --managed-header-section SECTION=enabled|disabled one-shot section overrides.
-These win over stored easy-profile section policy for the named section and never rewrite the stored easy profile.
+• project agents launch also accepts repeatable --managed-header-section SECTION=enabled|disabled one-shot section overrides.
+These win over stored project-profile section policy for the named section and never rewrite the stored project profile.

 • --name is the managed-agent instance name and also seeds the default filesystem mailbox identity when mailbox association is enabled.